The holiday season poses unique needs for military service members and veterans.

 The simple act of mailing a heartfelt card or a handmade letter to a veteran or military service member is appreciated more than you know.
 Veterans and military service members always welcome cards and letters, but receiving them during the holidays is extra special.

-To make sure your Christmas card reaches a veteran or military member in time, the military mailing deadlines for USPS are as follows:
+You’ll want to make sure your Christmas card reaches a veteran or military member in time.
+The military mailing deadlines for USPS are as follows:

 Support food drives

-Several programs around the country are working to provide food for veterans and military service members.
+Several programs around the country are working to provide food for veterans and military service members, particularly those that are food insecure.

 Feeding America partnership with the VA